In 2025, the Civil Service Commission (CSC) introduced the Omnibus Rules on the SALN and a new set of forms.

 Precision is key.
 The Omnibus Rules provide strict definitions for the data points you must declare:

-.
-Liabilities: These are obligations arising from past events (e.g., loans and mortgages)
+. - Liabilities: Obligations arising from past events (e.g., loans and mortgages)

 6. Modernizing the Process: Digital Submission